 In keeping with the standards of both the School of Medicine and Health Sciences and professional work environments, students will address faculty by title, rather than by first name.
-Faculty will be referred to as Dr., unless indicated otherwise by the individual faculty member.
+Faculty will be referred to as Dr. followed by their last name.
 Where the faculty member does not yet have the doctoral title, the faculty member will be referred to as "Professor".
 This policy extends to classroom, email, mail, phone and personal contact.